by Jincy IypeAug 02, 2019

 On the other hand, Fujimori's proposal is an elevated tea room resembling a turret or lantern, designed using the Olympics as an opportunity to display Japanese hospitality.
 The pavilion's location will provide a view of the National Stadium from its raised interior.
 Its tapering 'body' is to be covered in grass, while the tea room itself will be made of baked, carbonised Yakisugi wood.

-As one of the 13 projects within the program's roster, Pavilion Tokyo 2021 will be organised by the Tokyo Metropolitan Government Arts Council Tokyo, in collaboration with the Tokyo Metropolitan Foundation for History and Culture.
+As one of the 13 projects within the program's roster, Pavilion Tokyo 2021 will be organised by the Tokyo Metropolitan Government and Arts Council Tokyo (Tokyo Metropolitan Foundation for History and Culture).
 Staffs from the Watari Museum of Contemporary Art designed, by Mario Botta, form a core team of the project's Executive Committee established to carry out the program's planning and production.